imunixx/ansible-gitlab/README.md

 Roles which are not dedicated for this job are loaded as submodules and should be initialized with
 > git submodule init

+'sudo' won't be installed on a plain Debian Netinstall, install it via:
+> apt update && apt install sudo

 ## Getting Started

+For a detailed documentation of the GitLab role, see [roles/gitlab/README.md](roles/gitlab/README.md).
+For a detailed documentation of the GitLab Runner role, see [roles/gitlab_runner/README.md](roles/gitlab_runner/README.md)

 You should provide your own inventory and replace the [inventory](./inventory) file.
 Also change the credentials according to your needs.
 Also refer to the [ansible.cfg](./ansible.cfg) file for credential and user configuration.